tannerbeam/gx-databricks-bigquery-public/blog/blog_post.md

 ### GX notes

-This framework uses GX version `0.16.6`.
-Due to its use of [fluent Datasource configuration](https://greatexpectations.io/blog/), it will not work with any version of GX prior to `0.16`.
-If you encounter any questions while adapting this framework for use with a GX version other than `0.16.6`, check out the #gx-community-support channel of [our community Slack](https://greatexpectations.io/slack).
+This framework uses GX version 0.16.13.
+Due to its use of [fluent datasource configuration](https://greatexpectations.io/blog/the-fluent-way-to-connect-to-data-sources-in-gx), it will not work with any version of GX prior to 0.16.
+If you encounter any questions while adapting this framework for use with a GX version other than 0.16.13, check out the #gx-community-support channel of [our community Slack](https://greatexpectations.io/slack).

 This example also uses my own GX wrapper library, which abstracts a significant amount of GX configuration for the sake of simplicity.
 Keep this in mind if you're looking at this alongside the [official GX documentation](https://docs.greatexpectations.io/docs), which doesn't use these wrappers.

 ## Step 1: Initializing repo notebooks with Python dataclasses

-Our workhorse notebook is in the `src` directory called `pypi_pkg_downloads`.
+Our workhorse notebook for this exercise is `src/pypi_pkg_downloads`.

 Open the notebook and connect it to an active cluster.
-The libraries `pandas-gbq` and `great-expectations` are required, so install them as [notebook-scoped libraries](https://docs.databricks.com/libraries/notebooks-python-libraries.html) with `%pip install` by running the first cell.
+The Python libraries `pandas-gbq` and `great-expectations` are required, so install them as [notebook-scoped libraries](https://docs.databricks.com/libraries/notebooks-python-libraries.html) with `%pip install` by running the first cell.
 (Alternately, you can install them [on your cluster](https://docs.databricks.com/libraries/cluster-libraries.html)).

 Run the subsequent cells to clear notebook parameters, import modules and create our dataclasses.